 ) extends TypedExpr[Type.Num] // Γ |- Add lhs rhs : Type.Num

-that doesn’t conform to its typing rules.
+that doesn’t conform to its typing rule.

 Gt